nonebula/efficient-team-profile-generator/README.md

 # efficient-team-profile-generator
-This is a working Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+This is a functional Node.js command-line application designed to gather information about team members in a software engineering team and generate an HTML webpage displaying summaries for each person.

 ## Description
-The goal of this project was to deliver a command-line application that makes use of Node to take user input and generate team cards based on the user input.
-The command-line takes in several conditions and utilised Jest testing to ensure design goals were met.
+The primary objective of this project was to create a command-line application using Node.js to collect user input and dynamically generate team cards based on that input.
+The application incorporates Jest testing to ensure the fulfillment of design goals.

-Due to the nature of this project, there was no creation of html or css elements and I did not format the html page in any way other than was provided as a starter template.
-As such, the homepage displays the README file.
+Given the project's nature, no additional HTML or CSS elements were created, and the provided starter template was used without additional formatting.
+Consequently, the README file is displayed on the homepage.

 **https://nonebula.github.io/efficient-team-profile-generator**